layilin/SP23-33852/_texts/sc-page135.md

 - And some I've known, so stubborn is their kind,
 - Whom blows, alas! could win alone to toil.
 [210]

 [^f135n1]: The georgic mode is invested in describing the benefits of healthful agricultural labor.
-It is entirely conventional to describe that labor as "pleasing," but here, *The Sugar-Cane* runs into its central ideological paradox: even as Grainger compares plantation slavery favorably to Scottish, Hungarian, and Incan mining, the fact remains that enslaved labor---and enslaved labor on sugar plantations in particular---was especially difficult and dangerous.
-The georgic convention thus appears highly stylized and even ridiculous.
+It is entirely conventional to describe that labor as pleasing, but, at this moment, *The Sugar-Cane* is describing enslaved labor.

 [^f135n2]: Moods.